-Headquartered in Val-d'Or, Quebec, Orbit Garant Drilling Inc. (TSX:OGD) is one of the largest Canadian-based mineral drilling companies, providing both underground and surface drilling services in Canada and internationally through its 209 drill rigs and more than 600 employees.
+Headquartered in Val-d'Or, Quebec, Orbit Garant is one of the largest Canadian-based mineral drilling companies, providing both underground and surface drilling services in Canada and internationally through its 226 drill rigs and more than 900 employees.
 Orbit Garant provides services to major, intermediate and junior mining companies, through each stage of mining exploration, development and production.
 The Company also provides geotechnical drilling services to mining or mineral exploration companies, engineering and environmental consultant firms, and government agencies.
-Orbit Garant's subsidiary, Soudure Royale, manufactures custom drill rigs for conventional and specialized drilling projects.